diimpp/Joomla-Sphinx-Search/README.md

 # Work in progress.
 Not usable until you don't mind some programming by yourself
 # Joomla Sphinx Search

-Brings the power of the [sphinx search engine](htpp://sphinxsearch.com/) in your Joomla!
+Brings the power of the [sphinx search engine](htpp://sphinxsearch.com/) into your Joomla!

 ### Features: